 I’ve already seen a handful of the faces for myself.
 GOD DOES NOT LIE!

-Please, if you recognize any of the people I draw in this Outcasts series, I'd be honored if you'd tell me.
+Please, if you recognize any of the people I draw in this Outcasts/Gather My People series, I'd be honored if you'd tell me.
+Send me an email at my contact link.
+Tell me when you see me in person, so we can make known these testimonies together.
 And share Jesus with them.
 Love them.
 Tell them God is good and that He only wants the best for their lives.
 Tell them to call upon the name of the Lord!
 He will hear them.
 He's waiting.
 He's calling them in their destinies.